dbeck/dbeck.github.io/_posts/2015-08-03-the-IOT-system-I-want.markdown

 Is Raspberry PI a _thing_ in IoT?
 I would argue it is.
 It is intelligent and connected.
 It does things for us.
 The only problem with that is a Raspberry PI doesn't need vendors to push down so called _standards_ on our throat.
 Neither it needs any startups or big company's assistance to operate.
 Thus it is pretty much ignored.

 ### Ecosystem
 I believe the biggest issue with IoT is the ecosystem.
 Companies try to carve as huge chunks as possible from the market without actually checking what a customer would want.
 History repeats itself.
-I remember a big company had a popular OS and office suite that did all measures to invent standards and technologies to tie people to their ecosystem.
+I remember a big company had a popular OS and office suite that did all measures to invent standards and technologies to tie/bind people to their ecosystem.
 (Then Linux and the Open Source movement pretty much killed this.)

 There are good examples too.
 Google's and Apple's app stores are good ones.
 I imagine an IoT app store where people can share pieces of codes and download them on their _things_.
 This would encourage standalone developers to participate and share their apps.